l1siki-dev/okinawa_gametheory/docs/01_Analysis/08_psychology-okinawa.md

 The 99.4% share is the measure of how desperate that psychological need is.

+## What Okinawa keeps poor isn't the bases, it's local media and politicians.

+Okinawa keep it's sanity by blaming the bases, which is a physical and concrete "outsider".
+Easy villain.
+But the truth is that media and politics keep Okinawa poor.
+Politicians in Naha, Ryukyu Shimpo, Okinawa Times, and local TVs.
+These are the main drivers dragging the feet of people of Okinawa.
+To unleash the true potential of the Okinawa people, the "Master of Fiction", we have to get rid of the force that feeds fake, uncreative, hateful stories to the Okinawa people.

 ## Conclusion: Stop the aid.
 * The aid makes Okinawa hate Tokyo.
 * The aid creates the environment in which nationalism thrives, and it requires hating outsiders just to exist because Okinawa is surrounded by real cultural superpowers, and nationalism demands acting like a peer of them.